AlphaHasher/alphahasher.github.io/_posts/2025-03-10-the-quran-as-a-confirmation-of-the-holy-bible.md

 >
 > 52. We ordained for them in the Torah, “A life for a life, an eye for an eye, a nose for a nose, an ear for an ear, a tooth for a tooth—and for wounds equal retaliation.”
 But whoever waives it charitably, it will be atonement for them.
 And those who do not judge by what Allah has revealed are ˹truly˺ the wrongdoers.
 >
 > 56. Then in the footsteps of the prophets, We sent Jesus, son of Mary, **confirming the Torah revealed before him.
-And We gave him the Gospel** containing guidance and light and confirming what was revealed in the Torah—a guide and a lesson to the God\-fearing.
+And We gave him the Gospel** containing guidance and light and confirming what was revealed in the Torah—a guide and a lesson to the God-fearing.
 >
 > 60. **So let the people of the Gospel judge by what Allah has revealed in it**.
 And those who do not judge by what Allah has revealed are ˹truly˺ the rebellious.
 >